Techebraheem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script prints the third line of a file.
 This script prints the word best school.
 This script prints a standard input case.
+This script duplicates the last line of a file.